Saturday, April 29, 2023

 8409/Fairholme

 In service.
-Deadheaded east to Toronto in February, 2024.
+Deadheaded east to Toronto on VIA No 2 February 9, 2024.
 In Montreal March, 2024 awaiting refurbishment.
+Being refurbished in the MMC in July, 2024, released September, 2024.

 * * *